 A Health Savings Account (HSA) plans can lower your premium, reduce your income taxes, and allow you to save money for future medical expenses tax-free.
 For these reasons, HSA plans have become the most popular plans we offer.

 - An HSA offers Lower Premiums - Because Health Savings Accounts are paired with a high deductible health insurance plan, the premium savings for an HSA can be up to 50% or more compared to a typical low deductible health insurance plan.

 - Tax-Deductible Contributions - Contributions to an HSA are tax-deductible.
-Annual contribution maximum limits in 2017 were $3,400 for individuals and $6,750 for families.
-For 2018, individual contribution limit increased to $3,450 while family contributions will be $6900.
+Annual contribution maximum limits for 2019 is $3,500 for individuals and family contributions will be $7,000.
+For 2019, individual contribution limit increased to $3,450 while family contributions will be $6,900.

 IMPORTANT: You must have your HSA-qualified health insurance in place before December 1 in order to qualify for a tax break during the following April's tax season.

 - Pre-tax medical expenses - Withdrawals are tax-free and penalty-free when made for HSA qualified expenses, including your deductible, birth control pills, contact lenses and eyeglasses, chiropractors, dental treatment, fertility treatment, vasectomies, and even travel expenses incurred while seeking medical care.

 - Tax-deferred growth - Unused funds grow in your account tax-deferred, and can be withdrawn penalty-free at age 65.
 There are a variety of investment options, including savings accounts, money market accounts, or a wide selection of mutual funds.

 For more information on how HSA plans work, see our brief "How To" Guide to HSAs.